Skip to main content

 How it works under the hood

-• the server sends a session ID during the handshake (which is different from the current id attribute, which is public and can be freely shared)
+• the server sends a session ID during the handshake (which is different from the existing id attribute, which is public and can be freely shared)

 Example: